mattador/magento-docker/README.md

 Magento 1 and 2 Docker Development stack
 ========================================

-I created this build in my quest to reduce the painful memory/cpu overhead I experienced while developing Magento 2 applications on a traditional Vagrant/VirtualBox stack.

-There are plenty of Magento specific builds available on Docker Hub, but none of the ones I looked into included redis for session/cache storage which was critical for me.
+I created this custom build in my quest to reduce the painful memory/cpu overhead I experienced while developing Magento 2 applications on a traditional Vagrant/VirtualBox stack.
+There are plenty of Magento specific builds available on Docker Hub, but they all currently use Docker Toolbox, where as I wanted to use native docker for MacOSX.
+Additionally, none of the builds that I looked at included Redis for Magento session/cache storage, which was critical for me at the time.
+I took some inspiration from parts of [Laradock](https://github.com/laradock/laradock).

-Laradock actually fulfilled about 80% of what I wanted (albeit full of unnecessary bells and whistles), so it made sense to use it as a reference for my own trimmed down version.

 The dev stack comprises of 4 Debian-based images: